KSanthanesh/designer-silks/README.md

 - privacy policy

 ### Future Features
-- Other Variety of Products can be added on the website
+- Other Variety of Products can be added on the website.
 - Children's Indian Traditional costumes can be added.
 - Designer items of clothings can be added
 - Discount options can be used to widen our market Portfolio.